-If a boat is licensed without a home mooring1 it must move on a regular basis.
-This Guidance2 seeks to explain in day to day terms the nature of the movement that must take place.
+If a boat is licensed on a 'continuous cruising' basis it must move on a regular basis.
+This guidance1 seeks to explain in day to day terms the nature of the compulsory movement that must take place.

-There are three key legal3 requirements:-
+There are three key legal2 requirements :-

-the boat must genuinely be used for navigation throughout the period of the licence.
+• the boat must genuinely be used for navigation throughout the period of the licence.

-unless a shorter time is specified by notice the boat must not stay in the same place for more than 14 days (or such longer period as is reasonable in the circumstances); and it is the responsibility of the boater to satisfy BW that the above requirements are and will continue to be met.
+• unless a shorter time is specified by notice the boat must not stay in the same place for more than 14 days (or such longer period as is reasonable in the circumstances); and

+• it is the responsibility of the boater to satisfy BW that the above requirements are met.